Logging & Sawmilling

 SAWMILLER’S GUIDE TO TROUBLESHOOTING

 Casey Creamer.
 Written by an experienced “saw doctor”, a down-to-earth look at the mechanical side of sawmilling.
 Guides the reader through some common - and some not so common - problems and opportunities in mill maintenance.
-Contains maintenance information, tips & techniques not found in any other book.
+Contains "maintenance information and tips & techniques not found in any other book."
 Shows how to put a sawmill into as efficient and productive position as possible.
+Based on the popular and respected Sawmill Forum (a Northern Logger monthly feature).
 5-1/2 x 8-1/2, 182p, b&w photos, 1995.

 KEEPING THE CUTTING EDGE: Setting & Sharpening Hand & Power Saws